How to Increase Metabolism

 The stress hormone cortisol is produced due to ongoing stress.
 Our appetite is also controlled by cortisol.
 Thus, a rise in stress levels can directly impact how much food we eat and slow our metabolism.

-Utilise meditation to help you relax.
-A quick stroll across the park or engaging in your favourite pastime might also help to lower tension.
+Utilize meditation to help you relax.
+A quick stroll across the park or engaging in your favorite pastime might also help to lower tension.
 Find out which exercises work best for reducing stress.

 Get Enough Sleep